craignicholson/tensorflow_oscon/README.md

 * https://www.python.org/downloads/windows/
 * python-3.5.2-amd64.exe

-Click Advanced on install and change the directory so we can easily setup the  environmental paths.
+1. Click Advanced on install and change the directory so we can easily setup the  environmental paths

-Set the directory to C:\Python35 (Or your choice)
+2. Set the directory to C:\Python35 (Or your choice)

-Install...
+3. Finish the install.

 #### Add Environment Variables
 On your Windows PC go to My computer -> right click anywhere and select Properties -> Advanced system setting -> Environment variables